The invitation followed a discussion Rob and I had about the Running of the Bulls at the annual Festival of San Fermín in Pamplona.

 - Stay to the side of the bulls.

-- Stay inside on the corners.
+- Stay to the inside of the turns.

 - Know the locations of the escape routes.